whereisaaron/kubernetes-prometheus-operator-deployment/README.md

 to deploy and configure [prometheus](https://prometheus.io/).
 It includes metrics exporters for kubenetes nodes, [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) for metrics from the Kubernetes API, and [node-exporter](https://github.com/prometheus/node_exporter) for metrics from the Linux OS on each node.
+It also collects metrics from kube-dns and Prometheus.

 This deployment is somewhat opinionated, but can be easily adapted.
 - Expects you use a Kubernetes Ingress controller and basic authentication